rey2512/DeepfakeLaunch/README.md

-# VerifiAI - Deepfake Detection System
+MAJOR # VerifiAI - Deepfake Detection System
 A web application for detecting manipulated media content with a modern, responsive UI.

 ## Features